ppy/osu-wiki/news/2025/2025-12-05-osu-world-cup-2025-semifinals-recap.md

 ![](/wiki/shared/news/2025-12-05-osu-world-cup-2025-semifinals-recap/-pineapple--saturn-and-sooky.png)

 A song's emotions can feel even stronger when its illustrations bring the story to life.
-For the Semifinals tiebreaker, [Hexen Noir](https://osu.ppy.sh/beatmapsets/2468665#osu/5405933), that responsibility fell to three illustrators: ::-pineapple-::{ user=11523326 }, [Saturn](https://osu.ppy.sh/users/22001295), and ::sooky::{ user=8397914 }, each crafting their complete scene inspired by the song's dark fantasy narrative.
+For the Semifinals tiebreaker, [Hexen Noir](https://osu.ppy.sh/beatmapsets/2468665#osu/5405933), that responsibility fell to three illustrators: ::-pineapple-::{ user=11523326 }, ::Saturn::{ user=22001295 }, and ::sooky::{ user=8397914 }, each crafting their complete scene inspired by the song's dark fantasy narrative.

 <div class="news-chat-quote__text-container">